Please do use the course Etherpad:

 LIVE DEMO

->>> letter = "z"
+for loop variables>>> letter = "z"

 >>> print(letter)